paulcarroll/tabs/_pages/john-mellencamp/jack-and-diane.md

  A       E6           D        E
 Little ditty, about Jack and Diane,
  A             E6          D    E    A
-Two American kids doin�, best they can...
+Two American kids doin', best they can...

 ## Outro
 A E6 A E6 D (DD), A E6 A E6 D (DD), A E6 A E6 D (DD)...